 A Wide And Welcoming Entrance

-This greenhouse idea involves a greenhouse with a wide opening at the entrance.
-Your greenhouse can be built with any material you prefer and the only requirement to pull this idea off would be to get yourself a pretty, wide door for that spacious entrance.
+This backyard greenhouse idea involves a greenhouse with a wide opening at the entrance.
+Your greenhouse can be built with any material you prefer, and the only requirement to pull this idea off would be to get yourself a pretty, wide door for that spacious entrance.

 You can opt for a traditional one-piece door that opens to one side or you can do double doors (my personal favorite!)

 One of the perks of having a wide entrance is that even if you stand in the doorway, you can still have a full view of all your beautiful plants.
-This structure is also great for a garden room!
+I think that this structure would also work great as a garden room!

 Reduce, Reuse, Recycle!

 If you’ve got a bunch of old windows lying around and a DIY greenhouse intrigues you, why not use them to build one?
 It’s one of the most cost-effective greenhouse options and also a really fun project.
-The result is actually quite beautiful!
+I believe that the result is actually quite beautiful!

 If you plan on building it yourself, here’s an idea of how you could go about it: